lukaszle/encrypted-usb-token/README.md

 # Building an Encrypted USB Drive for your SSH Keys

+You can read the original article from [Tammer Saleh blog](http://tammersaleh.com/posts/building-an-encrypted-usb-drive-for-your-ssh-keys-in-os-x/).

 Working on a Platform like Cloud Foundry, which is relied upon by a growing community of "serious" companies requires us to take security seriously as well.
 Security is something you know, something you have, and something you are.
 The commonly agreed upon tenants of strong security is that it requires a combination of "something you know, something you have, and something you are."
 Two factor authentication includes both of those - usually something you know and something you have.
 Here's how we've implemented two factor authentication across the board for our SSH keys using USB keychain drives.
 This strengthens our access to Github repositories and the numerous deployments we manage.